Experienced Federal Litigation Counsel

 Call 877-745-0090 to Consult with an Experienced Federal Litigation Attorney

-In addition to our robust employment litigation practice, NK Legal Group has handled business litigation for hundreds of clients, in state and federal court.
+In addition to our robust employment litigation practice, the Law Offices of Nolan Klein has handled business litigation for hundreds of clients, in state and federal court.
 We are committed to using the right combination of aggressive style, and creative strategy, to deal with the specific situation facing each client.
 Our commercial practice covers a variety of areas, including those listed below.

 Copyrights laws protect the owner (often the creator) of creative materials, including writings, photos, illustrations, and other such works.
 The Copyright Act gives the owner of a copyright the exclusive right to copy, use, distribute, display, or otherwise make use of the work.
 To gain protection, a work need not be registered; however, if the work is registered, its owner gains additional remedies in the event of an infringement.